CurtisThompson/caucasus-birds-georgia/README.md

 ![Caucasian snowcock sightings in Georgia](./fig/tetraogallus_caucasicus_sightings.png)

 As we can see, sightings for both birds are primarily concentrated in the Mtskheta-Mtianeti region in the north-east of the country.
 Therefore we will now focus our analysis on this area.
-The below figure shows the sightings in just the Mtskheta-Mtianeti region.
+The below figure, produced by `bird_sightings_kazbeg.py` shows the sightings in just the Mtskheta-Mtianeti region.

 ![Mtskheta-Mtianeti sightings](./fig/regional_sightings.png)